tecnologiaenegocios/access_control/doc/model-security.rst

    Overriding :meth:`parents` directly can be done instead when simply stating an association as a parent or parents objects is not enough.

+.. method:: child_associations(*args)

+   State that each argument, representing the name of an association, is a child association of the records of the class.
+Each argument can be a symbol or a string.
+This is a convenient way to create new parents for existing records.

+   If no argument is passed, the current child associations are returned.

+   Overriding :meth:`children` directly can be done instead when simply stating associations as children objects is not enough.

 .. method:: query_permissions=(permissions)